 Basis for Disclaimer of Opinion

-1. We have not been provided with sufficient evidence with respect to recoverability of dues from group companies amounting to INR 1,619 Crores (refer Note 7B of the standalone financial statements).
+1. We have not been provided with sufficient evidence with respect to recoverability of dues from group companies amounting to ?
+1,630 Crores (refer Note 7B of the standalone financial statements).
 We are therefore unable to comment on the recoverability of the stated balance from group companies and the impact on the standalone financial statements.

-2. Attention is drawn to Note 14 of the standalone financial statements, wherein instances of non-compliance with certain debt covenants including interest & principal repayment defaults have been described.
+2. Attention is drawn to Note 14 of the standalone financial statements, wherein instances of non¬ compliance with certain debt covenants including interest & principal repayment defaults have been described.
 We also draw attention to the fact that the Company has not obtained the balance confirmations on loans from lenders.
-In the absence of adequate and sufficient audit evidence to establish the amounts payable to the lenders, we are unable to provide our opinion on the correctness of these amounts reflected in the standalone financial statements and also on their consequential impact including potential tax liabilities.
-We have been informed that during the year certain lenders have exercised their right to recall the loan and some lenders have initiated legal action to recover dues.
-However, in the absence of the adequate evidence, we are unable to comment on the consequential adjustments that might impact this Statement on account of noncompliance with debt covenants.
+In the absence of adequate and sufficient audit evidence to establish the amounts payable to the lenders, we are unable to provide our opinion on the correctness of these amounts reflected in the standalone financial statements and also on their consequential impact including compliance with accrual concept of accounting and potential tax liabilities.

 Information other than the Standalone Financial Statements and Auditor’s Report thereon